Islamic-tools-ehsan/islamic-inheritance-calculator/README.md

 2. The app will automatically build and go live.

 ---
-*Developed with Ihsan for the Global Muslim Ummah.*
+*Developed by Ehsan for the Global Muslim Ummah.*